 - I printed out about 50 sheets of the paper in all the colors.
 Who could resist not using ALL of them?

 - I wanted my note pad to be long and narrow.
 I cut my paper to 5 x 11 inches.
 Using my husbands pretty orange vice thingy and 2 blocks of wood, I was able to squeeze the edges together tightly.
 C-Clamps work too.
 I followed the tutorial from Cindy on Skip to My Lou.
 Her’s is way prettier than mine.

-I applied craft glue with a brush at first and it worked pretty good.
+- I applied craft glue with a brush at first and it worked pretty well.

 - But then decided to just smear it on with my finger to make sure it was really thick.

 - I left it alone for a couple of hours to dry.

 Now you know how to make custom note pads!